vartolas/rejuvenate/README.md

 ![Existing Entries](https://github.com/csc309-fall-2020/team01/blob/master/readme_images/ExistingEntriesCorner.png)

-Users can see all of the exisitng entries for their statistic here, and delete any as necessary
+Users can see all of the existing entries for their statistic here, and delete any as necessary.

-Once a user is satisfied with their changes, they can click, on the "confirm all changes" button to commit their changes to the database (only a placeholder for now)
+Once a user is satisfied with their changes, they can click on the "confirm all changes" button to commit their changes to the database (only a placeholder for now) and go to the View Statistics page.

 # View Statistics Page

 ![View Statistics](https://github.com/csc309-fall-2020/team01/blob/master/readme_images/ViewStatistics.png)

-Users can view all their statistics as nicely graphed charts on this page, orghanized by their category. click the "+" button to create a new statistic. click on any of the charts to navigate to the record statistic s page and edit the data for that chart/statistic
+Users can view all their statistics as nicely graphed charts on this page, organized by their category.
+Click the "+" button to create a new statistic.
+Click on any of the charts to navigate to the record statistics page and edit the data for that chart/statistic.

 # Create Statistic Page